Skip to Content

 Conclusion

 It’s been an emotional journey.
-Hopefully by now you know exactly how to trim your stomach hair for the perfect happy trail.
+Hopefully, by now you know exactly how to trim your stomach hair for the perfect happy trail.

 No big deal, right?

-We’ve rubbed, trimmed and patted our way to the perfect trail.
+We’ve rubbed, trimmed, and patted our way to the perfect trail.
 Some people might wonder why we pay so much attention to the finer details.

 The happy trail is a very aesthetically pleasing strip of hair that can really look phenomenal when sculpted well.

-What’s the point?
+You may be asking – what’s the point?
 Why not just trim it all off?

 The finer details do matter.
 It shows people you take grooming seriously and it says more about you than you might think at first.